ElektronikerDev/HippoCloud/README.md

 # Hippo-Cloud

-The HippoCloud is an open source project by Thomas Michaelis <@Electronics>.
+The HippoCloud is an open source project by Thomas Michaelis <@Elektroniker>.
 The cloud enables server management across multiple Linux / Windows / macOS servers.
 Cloud communication is based on RabbitMQ.

 **This project is NOT finished and will be further developed.**